PaulApivat/python/defi/stablecoins/stablecoin.md

-## Can Stablecoins by a critical sink for US Treasuries?
+## Can stablecoins be a critical sink for U.S. Treasuries?

 Author: [paulx.eth](https://warpcast.com/paulx.eth) on Farcaster | [paulapivat](https://twitter.com/paulapivat) on X

 ### Background

 The total current stablecoin market cap is approximately [$147 billion](https://defillama.com/stablecoins).
 Different stablecoin models have been tried over the years, with fiat, crypto and algorithmic backing as the broad categories.
-The collapse of [Terra Luna](https://www.nber.org/papers/w31160) highlighted the importance of collateral backing, compelling the industry to adopt safer collateral assets, namely US Treasury Debt for dollar-pegged stablecoins.
+The collapse of [Terra Luna](https://www.nber.org/papers/w31160) highlighted the importance of reserve backing, compelling the industry to adopt safer collateral assets, namely U.S. Treasury Debt for dollar-pegged stablecoins.

 **But how much of the top stablecoins are backed by US Treasuries?**